nitish81299/chatbot/Readme.md

 	3) Install flask and requests in the venv using: pip install flask pip install requests
+	4) Place your weatherbit API key in the code.
-	4) Run the app using:
+	5) Run the app using:
 		python app.py

 		and redirect to http://127.0.0.1:5000/